jadecobra/python_tdd_exercises/LISTS.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-- we know we can create a list with the `list` keyword but our passing test also shows we can create a list with `[]` and it uses less characters.
-Let's test it, add a test
+- we know we can create a list with the `list` keyword but our passing test also shows we can create a list with `[]` and it uses less characters. let us test it, add a test
     ```python
     def test_creating_list_with_square_brackets(self):
         self.assertEqual([0, 1, 2, 3], list((0, 1, 2, 3)))